Ocrevus (ocrelizumab)

 What is Ocrevus used for in MS?

 Ocrevus is a highly effective (category 2.0) DMD; in clinical trials people taking Ocrevus had about 50% fewer relapses than people taking Rebif.
-Unlike other DMDs, Ocrevus has not been tested against placebo.

-During the clinical trials, Ocrevus appeared to reduce disability progression and significantly reduce the number of lesions seen on MRI scans compared to beta interferon.
+During the clinical trials, Ocrevus appeared to reduce disability progression and significantly reduce the number of lesions seen on MRI scans compared to Rebif.
 Brain volume loss was reduced and more people with no evidence of disease progression (NEDA) were seen in those taking Ocrevus compared to those taking Rebif.

 Who can take Ocrevus?